 If someone becomes ill while breastfeeding, it is important to continue direct breastfeeding so that the child receives immune protection.
 Interrupting breastfeeding may actually increase the child’s risk of becoming ill.

-You can also learn more on our Breastfeeding page or by calling (807) 625-8827 to book a breastfeeding/chestfeeding clinic appointment or phone consult with a Lactation Consultant.
+You can also learn more on our Breastfeeding page or by calling (807) 625-8827 to book a lactation services appointment or phone consult with a Lactation Consultant.

-Mothers should follow general infection prevention and control measures, while keeping in mind that mothers and babies are considered a pair.
-Thus mother and baby can stay close together, however, the two of them should keep 2 metres apart from others to ensure physical distancing.
+Parents should follow general infection prevention and control measures, while keeping in mind that parents and babies are considered a pair.
+Thus parents and baby can stay close together, however, the two of them should keep 2 metres apart from others to ensure physical distancing.

-If a mother is symptomatic or tested positive for COVID-19, it is recommended she wear a mask when in close contact (i.e. breastfeeding or skin-to-skin) with baby, medical mask being preferred.
+If a parent is symptomatic or tested positive for COVID-19, it is recommended she wear a mask when in close contact (i.e. breastfeeding/chestfeeding or skin-to-skin) with baby, medical mask being preferred.

 Please visit our Breastfeeding page for more information about how to get breastfeeding off to a good start and signs that breastfeeding is going well.